welldonbesouw/assessment/README.md

 This feature returns a single post with the longest title using the standard comparator class.

-### Getting the post with the longet title using ignore case comparator ("/comparator/ignorecase")
+### Getting the post with the longest title using ignore case comparator ("/comparator/ignorecase")
 <img width="500" alt="Screenshot 2024-12-04 at 20 14 51" src="https://github.com/user-attachments/assets/e43ac368-7879-4f21-bf51-5d3a14d4ab0e">

 This feature returns a single post with the longest title using the ignore case comparator class.